Richard Kelly (lighting designer)

 Richard Kelly (1910–1977) was an American lighting designer, considered one of the pioneers of architectural lighting design.
 Kelly had already established his own New York-based lighting practice in 1935 before enrolling at the Yale School of Architecture.
 He graduated from there in 1944.
 Kelly characterized the difficulty in selling lighting consultancy, then a new discipline, when he reflected, "There weren't lighting consultants then.
 Nobody would pay for my ideas, but they would buy fixtures."

 By the 1950s, his work in lighting design led him to coin the terms 'focal glow', 'ambient luminescence' and 'play of brilliants' to describe particular effects in lighting design, namely that of highlighting objects, washing surfaces, and creating sharp detail, respectively.
 His later career also saw him lecture at Yale, Princeton, and Harvard University.

 After his death, the Illuminating Engineering Society of North America established the Richard Kelly Grant in his name to encourage creativity in lighting among young people.

+Biography

+Richard Kelly initially developed interest in lighting design through theatrical stage lighting at Columbia University where he was involved in the school's theater department.
+Despite majoring in science and literature, he took many architecture classes and designed light fixtures for a local manufacture in his free time.
+After graduating in 1932, Kelly opened his own office to design and sell lighting equipment.
+He spent the next decade working with architects and designers on projects across a variety of sectors.

+During this time, European glass became adopted in the states, resulting in development of new illumination technology that required understanding of modern architecture.
+Combined with World War II restricting his design work and a desire to be respected in the architecture community, he enrolled in Yale University's School of Architecture, graduating in 1944 with a bachelor's degree.
+During his studies, Kelly met and collaborated heavily with famous stage and lighting designer Stanley McCandless that shared similar interests.
+Together, they pushed to implement the principles of modern theater in both stagecraft and architectural lighting design.

+Shortly after graduating from Yale, Kelly completed more than 30 commercial projects in six years, working with architects such as Richard Neutra, Phillip Johnson, and Mies van der Rohe.
+He would go on to 300 major projects throughout his career, being a major influence in the developing field of architectural lighting.